-Ms. Christian is currently involved with leading strategic initiatives for BCforward, a global information technology consulting and workforce fulfillment firm founded by Ms. Christian and her husband, Justin Christian, in 1998.
-Previously, Ms. Christian was a program manager and an IT consultant from 1995-2003, and was an officer with the Central Intelligence Agency from 1990-1995.
-In addition, Ms. Christian is a board member of Newfields (formerly the Indianapolis Museum of Art), the Central Indiana Community Foundation, IMPACT Central Indiana, and the Eskenazi Foundation.
-Ms. Christian also works closely with the Justin and Darrianne Christian Center for Diversity and Inclusion at DePauw University.
-We consider Ms. Christian to be qualified to serve on the Board, as well as the Compensation Committee, due to her personal and professional engagement with several prominent nonprofits located in Indianapolis and her professional experience in the technology sector, which we believe will be valuable as we work to ensure that we remain innovative in providing technology-driven solutions to our clients.
+- Currently involved with leading strategic initiatives for BCforward, a global information technology consulting and workforce fulfillment firm founded by Ms. Christian and her husband, Justin Christian, in 1998. - Former program manager and an IT consultant from 1995-2003, and former officer with the Central Intelligence Agency from 1990-1995. - Board member of Newfields (formerly the Indianapolis Museum of Art), the Central Indiana Community Foundation, IMPACT Central Indiana, and the Eskenazi Foundation. - · Works closely with the Justin and Darrianne Christian Center for Diversity and Inclusion at DePauw University.

+We consider Ms. Christian to be qualified to serve on the Board, as well as the Compensation Committee and the Corporate Risk Committee, due to her personal and professional engagement with several prominent nonprofits located in Indianapolis and her professional experience in the technology sector, which we believe will be valuable as we work to ensure that we remain innovative in providing technology-driven solutions to our clients.